-Although non-hazardous landfill capacity has depleted to zero, an allocation for further landfill remains in the WLP and the Authorities, through the DtC, continue to monitor the situation in the South East.
+Although there is no non-hazardous landfill capacity, an allocation for further landfill remains in the WLP and the Authorities.
+The situation in the South East is monitored at regional meetings.

-The total amount of 'recovery capacity' is 3.25mt.
-It is estimated that the remaining inert 'recovery' capacity will run out in 2025/26 but generally new permissions are granted to meet demand.
+The total amount of 'recovery capacity' is 2.7mt.
+It is estimated that the remaining inert 'recovery' capacity will run out in 2025/26 or 2026/27, depending upon the rate of infill, but generally new permissions are granted to meet demand.